vuejs/vuepress/docs/reference/plugin/git.md

 > @vuepress/plugin-git

-This plugin will collect git information of your pages, including the updated time, the contributors, etc.
+This plugin will collect git information of your pages, including the created and updated time, the contributors, etc.

 The [lastUpdated](../default-theme/config.md#lastupdated) and [contributors](../default-theme/config.md#contributors) of default theme is powered by this plugin.